ScienceDiscoverer/npp_msvc_ide/README.md

 `SLIB` - compile as static library

-`ASM` - instead of compiling to `.exe` file, opem MASM code created by the compiler in Notepad++ (aka. your own Compiler Explorer)
+`ASM` - instead of compiling to `.exe` file, open MASM code created by the compiler in Notepad++ (aka. your own Compiler Explorer)

 `DBG` - compile in debug mode and launch resulting executable with `sddbg` debugger

-`NLAUNCH` - just compile, don't lauch the executable
+`NLAUNCH` - just compile, don't launch the executable

 `BINC` - use Automatic Build Incrementor utility